helaurbihes/harry-potter-gen-z/book_1/chapter_4.md

 "What world?"

-Hagrid looked as if he was about to explode.
+Hagrid looked as if he was consipated.

-"DURSLEY!" he boomed.
+"DURSLEY!" he moaned.

-Uncle Vernon, who had gone very pale, whispered something that sounded like "Mimblewimble."
+Uncle Vernon, who had gone very anti tan, whispered something that sounded like "Mimblewimble."
 Hagrid stared wildly at Harry.

 "But yeh must know about yer mom and dad," he said.
 "I mean, they're famous.
-You're famous."
+You're a nepo baby (Anton)."

 "What?
 My -- my mom and dad weren't famous, were they?"